What Is a Graph Neural Network (GNN)?

 The limitation of such algorithms is that we need to gain prior knowledge of the graph before we can apply the algorithm.
 Without prior knowledge, there’s no way to study the components of the graph itself and, more importantly, there’s no way to perform graph level classification.

-Graph Neural Network
+What Is a Graph Neural Network (GNN)?

 A graph neural network is a neural model that we can apply directly to graphs without prior knowledge of every component within the graph.
 GNN provides a convenient way for node level, edge level and graph level prediction tasks.